Luna 1: Launch

 Luna 1 was launched at 16:41 GMT (22:41 local time) on 2 January 1959 from Site 1/5 at the Baikonur Cosmodrome by a Luna 8K72 rocket.
 The first three stages operated nominally.
 The Soviet engineers did not trust automated systems for controlling the engine burns, so they communicated to the rocket via radio.
 The signal to stop firing the engine Block E stage was delayed, and the prolonged burn imparted an extra 175 m/s to Luna 1.

 Consequently Luna 1 missed its target by 5995 km.
 The spacecraft passed within 5995–6400 km of the Moon's surface on 4 January after 34 hours of flight, and then became the first human made object to leave Earth's orbit on January 6, 1959.
 Luna 1 ran out of battery power on 5 January, when it was 597000 km from Earth, making it impossible to track further.
 The batteries were designed for a minimum of 40 hours but lasted for 62.

 Luna 1 became the first artificial object to reach the escape velocity of the Earth, along with its carrier rocket's 1472 kg upper stage, which it separated from after being the first spacecraft to reach heliocentric orbit.
-It remains in orbit around the Sun, between the orbits of Earth and Mars.
+It remains in orbit around the Sun, between the orbits of Earth and Mars, completing a circuit every 450 days.